Team effort

 The project is already underway and improvements will be done in stages across different precincts to minimise disruption.
 The waterfront will remain open for the duration of the upgrades with temporary fencing in place in some areas, and will be replaced with permanent solutions as work progresses.

 The overall project has an estimated completion date of 2027.
-Regular updates on the project's progress will be provided on this page.
+Regular updates on the project's progress will be provided on our Let's Talk consultation page.
+If you would like to share a brief comment on this project you can do so on that page.